Young people boldly leading forward. We’re Next Up.

 We have played an instrumental role in expanding voting rights in Oregon by helping pass groundbreaking legislation like Automatic Voter Registration, voter pre-registration for 16 and 17-year-olds, online voter registration and most recently, paid postage.

-Since our founding in 2001, our leadership development programs have created a generation of young people that are leading the charge on building a more accessible, equitable and innovative democracy.
-Our many programs all focus on creating tangible opportunities for young people to become leaders in politics – explore our programs tab to learn more!
+Since our founding in 2001, our leadership development programs have created a generation of young people that are leading the charge on building a more accessible, equitable, and innovative democracy.
+Our many programs all focus on creating tangible opportunities for young people to become skilled organizers – explore our programs tab to learn more!